lmmrssa/Ushahidi-plugin-exportreports/README.markdown

 __NOTE:__
-*XML feature will only show stylesheet for Firefox and IE *If activating plugin does not show CSV/XML button on report main page then inside themes/default/views/reports/main.php view search for
+*XML feature will only show stylesheet for Firefox and IE *XML will be in zip for stylesheet you will have to extract it and then view.
+*If activating plugin does not show CSV/XML button on report main page then inside themes/default/views/reports/main.php view search for

 	<p>